dutchwavepower/dutchwavepower.github.io/content/pages/roadmap/index.md

 **2019: Promising concept and first investor**
 A promising concept emerged from these tests in 2019.
 We have further developed this concept and started testing with 1:15 scale prototypes.
 The design has been improved and refined based on these tests.
 In addition, the concept has been modeled in the form of calculation models and simulations.
 On the basis of this modeling, the dimensions, movement dynamics and loads are optimized and we are able to make good predictions with regard to energy generation.

-{{< image logo_martens 20 right >}}At the end of 2019, we attracted our first investor: Koninklijke Martens group.
+At the end of 2019, we attracted our first investor: Koninklijke Martens group.
 An investor with a green heart, own sustainable generation and with the same standards and values.
 Thanks to this partner we have been able to realize our concept validation on a scale of 1:4.
 At this scale, the dimensions, weights and required tools are so large that strengthening our team with the right knowledge, resources and financial support was necessary.

+{{< image logo_martens 20 >}}

 # Stage 2

-**2020: Proof of concept and numerical model validation** We tested the 1:4 prototype in the summer of 2020 in the Delta Flume at knowledge institute Deltares.
+**2020: Proof of concept and numerical model validation** We tested the 1:4 prototype in the Delta Flume at knowledge institute Deltares.
 The test went extremely well and the results were very encouraging: the operation and launching in accordance with expectations, but above all the efficiency, ie the power generated, were significantly exceeded!
 The latter offers prospects for a positive cost-benefit outcome.

 {{< youtube id="oe5T6Q-YNp8?version=3&vq=hd1080&rel=0" >}}